projecteru/lambda/README.md

 Run anything in container on Eru

-NOTE: Image should have lambda user for running command, if there was no lambda user inside, please use raw mode.
+NOTE: Image should have a user named lambda for running command, if there was no lambda user inside, please use raw mode.

 Params
 ======